bernardpumped/ped/README.md

 We’ve received requests to expand overseas and are seeking the right opportunity for this expansion.
 Our ultimate goal is to integrate PED as an In-Vehicle Infotainment (IVI) app to facilitate seamless vehicle adoption.

+This branch, specifically designed for IVI landscape orientation
+  - Won't build android in current state switch to main for android
-This branch, specifically designed for IVI landscape orientation, does not include Backend-as-a-Service (BaaS) or Social Media Platforms, as these integrations will be dependent on the vehicle manufacturer.
+  - Does not include Backend-as-a-Service (BaaS) or Social Media Platforms, as these integrations will be dependent on the vehicle manufacturer.

 - Tested on